New Game!: Anime

 A 12-episode anime television series adaptation aired in Japan between July 4 and September 19, 2016 and was simulcast by Crunchyroll.
 The anime is produced by Doga Kobo, with Yoshiyuki Fujiwara as the director and Fumihiko Shimo as the series' script supervisor, featuring character designs by Ai Kikuchi.
 An original video animation (OVA) episode was made available for those who purchased all six Blu-ray/DVD volumes of the series, released between September 28, 2016 and February 24, 2017.
 The opening and ending themes respectively are "Sakura Skip" (SAKURAスキップ, Sakura Sukippu) and "Now Loading!!!", both performed by Fourfolium (Yūki Takada, Megumi Yamaguchi, Ayumi Takeo, and Megumi Toda).
 A second season titled New Game!! (stylized as NEW GAME!!) was announced in February 2017, and aired in Japan between July 11 and September 26, 2017 and was simulcast by Crunchyroll.
 The second season's opening theme is "Step by Step Up ↑↑↑↑" while the ending themes are "Jumpin' Jump Up!!!!" for the first six episodes and "Yumeiro Compass" (ユメイロコンパス, Dream-colored Compass) for episode seven onwards, all performed by Fourfolium.
-The series is licensed in North America by Crunchyroll, and Funimation dubbed and released it on home video.
+Funimation dubbed and released it on home video.
 Muse Communication licensed the series in Asia-Pacific and started streaming it on Muse Asia YouTube channel.